 Down the road from Hackberry is Bert Denton's roadside dance hall, another fading relic of Route 66 west of Valentine.
 Bert's place, now closed, had a sign warning customers that "The banks don't sell beer (and) I don't make loans."

-It's the oddest thing to see a sign for a country dance hall out in the middle of nowhere on Route 66.
-Somehow it all fits together with the Hackberry General Store and its oddball collection of old signs and junk from a fading era of America that Waldmire curated.
+It's odd to see a sign for a dance hall in the middle of nowhere on Route 66.
+Somehow it all fits together with the Hackberry General Store and its oddball collection of old signs and junk from a fading era of America that Waldmire and others curated.